Articles

 Signage

 Explains whether the lease is subordinate or superior to existing and/or future lien holders and whether a non-disturbance agreement is required from existing and/or future lien holders.
-Default (monetary and non-monetary): explains the conditions under which the lease will go into default status and whether landlord is required to notify the tenant.

 Suite#